Utah Administrative Code

 (c) A person using bait is responsible if it becomes exposed for any reason.

-(b) Permission must be obtained from a division representative to remove the carcass of any of these species from a trap.
+(2)(a) Permission must be obtained from a division representative to remove from a trapping device the carcass of any protected wildlife accidentally caught.

 (1) Furbearers, except bobcats and marten, may be taken by any means, excluding explosives and poisons, or as otherwise provided in Section 23-13-17.